Sreee47/Salad-Chef-Programmer-Art/README.md

 16. Restart Button implemented

+17. Power ups based on the player performance.

+18. Bug Fix - Automatic movement of the player during choping is fixed.

+19. High score history added.

 # Updates
-1. Bug Fix - Automatic movement of the player during choping is fixed.
+1. Bug Fix - can pick up and drop the veggies even if the player is not in motion.
-2. Power ups based on the player performance.
-3. High score history added.
+2. New Launch Screen added.

 # Future Updates
 1. Dynamic customers.